lj-valencia/cayman-blog-old-site/about.md

 order: 0
 ---

 I'm an Economist currently working for the Government of Canada.
 I graduated with a Bachelor of Arts (Honors) with a major in Economics and a minor in Political Science at the University of Alberta.
-Other non-Econ (ish) things I do include: casual PC gaming, political discussions with friends, lover of choral music, huge Tennis and Basketball fan, etc.
+Other non-Econ (ish) things about me include: casual PC gaming, political discussions with friends, singing choral music, huge Tennis and Basketball fan, etc.

 I'm also an avid programmer, my smorgasbord of programming knowledge revolves around Python, R and MATLAB.